marrus-sh/Specifications/-/kixt-charset/index.md

 ```
 {: id="prod.Name"}

-Names must start with an uppercase ASCII letter, and may consist of uppercase ASCII letters, ASCII digits, `U+002D HYPHEN-MINUS`, or spaces.
+Names must start with an uppercase A·S·C·I·I letter, and may consist of uppercase A·S·C·I·I letters, A·S·C·I·I digits, `U+002D HYPHEN-MINUS`, or spaces.
 Hyphens and spaces must not end a name or appear in sequence.
 Hyphens must not be surrounded by spaces, and digits must not be preceded by a space.